Updated: Mar 5

 1. Improve Breathing & Reduce Snoring

-This is especially true if you experience any shortness of breath or tend to cough after lying down flat on your back.
+This is especially true for Rozanne Oliff, who would experience shortness of breath and tend to cough after lying down flat on her back.

-Lying down on a flatbed may cause the tissues and excess fat around our necks to soften and partially obstruct the airways.
+For some, lying down on a flatbed causes the tissues and excess fat around our necks to soften and partially obstruct the airways.
 As air then travels to and from our lungs, the tissues vibrate, resulting in minor to major disruptions to our sleep.

 In the worst possible scenario, a total blockage of our airways could prevent the body from getting enough oxygen and lead to life-threatening injuries such as brain damage or heart-attack.

-However, with Zero Gravity Positioning available in our adjustable beds, we can alleviate the impact of downward pressure on our lungs and airways, by elevating the torso to our desired comfort.
+With the Zero Gravity Positioning available in our adjustable beds, our customers have been able to elevate the torso to their individual comfort and alleviate the impact of downward pressure on their lungs and airways.

 It allows for more natural and relaxed breathing throughout the night, which is often the missing ingredient for those of us who struggle to achieve R.E.M. sleep.